Proceedings 2019 - Part 1 Proceedings 2019 - Part 2

 - Adaptive FL with auto-tuned clients

-- Homotopy methods, graduated optimization, and quantum annealing
+- Homotopy methods, graduated optimization, and quantum annealing: Find connections between them

-- (Recent) advances in asynchrony on distributed SGD
+- Advances in asynchrony on distributed SGD and how to improve them

 - One Size Fits All for Semantic Shifts: Adaptive Prompt Tuning for Continual Learning